oeuvres/Bookmeka/README.md

    - public display
  - TODO
    - collect huma-num clients needs and request
-   - prototype to production
-   - url routes
+   - id policy and url routes
+   - better graphic integrations in Omeka themes
+   - omeka images in TEI
    - support for images from odt files
    - support for images from zipped tei
    - batch regeneration